The Importance of

 “Genetic testing for somatic mutations (i.e., acquired mutations) in genes associated with myelodysplastic syndromes (MDS)” is recommended as part of the initial evaluation.2

-Despite recommendations, not all AML and MDS patients receive the needed tests, especially in the community setting.8,9
+Despite recommendations, not all AML and MDS patients receive the needed tests, especially in the community setting.9,10

-Given the diversity of mutations impacting MDS and AML, accurate assessment of each patient’s genotype is crucial for making informed clinical decisions.1 While full NGS sequencing can be used for this analysis, rapid tests may also be available in as few as 3-5 days, offering valuable information for personalized patient care.3,4,7,9,10
+Given the diversity of mutations impacting MDS and AML, accurate assessment of each patient’s genotype is crucial for making informed clinical decisions.1 While full NGS sequencing can be used for this analysis, rapid tests that provide results in a few days may also be available, offering valuable information for personalized patient care.3,4,8,10,11

 Clinical Crossfire: Expert